andreivisan/andreivisan.github.io/_posts/2015-11-20-android-media-server-with-node.js-web-client.md

 </html>
 ```

-If you are not familiar with ejs syntax you can also use other template technologies like <a href="http://jade-lang.com/" target="_blank"> Jade </a> or you can find more documentation <a href="http://ejs.co/" target="_blank"> here </a>.
+If you are not familiar with ejs syntax you can also use other template technologies like <a href="http://jade-lang.com/" target="_blank"> Jade </a> or you can find more documentation about ejs <a href="http://ejs.co/" target="_blank"> here </a>.
 Now if you start the app on the device and you start the Node.js server by running `npm start` inside the client project folder and then run `localhost:3000` in your browser you should see a list of all the files you have inside the Camera folder on your device SD card.
 If you click on any of them you'll receive an error since we have not yet defined a method that responds to `show-files` request.

 #### The Server - Stream images